Luming-L/NGG/Welcome file.md

 All your files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.

-## Rename a file

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

-## Delete a file

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

 ## Export a file